-Almost 10 years ago now, our family had to Bark So Loud and made the move from California to Texas.
+Almost 10 years ago now, our family made the move from California to Texas.
 Since then, we’ve worked with countless clients relocating to Austin from the golden state.
 While real estate in California and Austin has a number of similarities, understanding the differences, and what they can mean for your transaction, can be the key to a stress-free real estate experience.
 In our latest blog series, we unpack the 10 biggest differences between the California and Texas real estate process and how you can use them to your advantage.
 Here we’ll look at TX vs CA home inspections.

 Texas vs California Real Estate: Pre-Listing Inspections

 One of the major differences in the home sale process is the role of inspections.

 Our listing agents have long recommended pre-listing inspections to their clients to enhance a home’s marketability.
 The thought process is that a home that’s been pre-inspected prior to listing, and the findings fully disclosed as required by law, is a more appealing home to a buyer because it removes the potential for surprises.

 In Texas, the idea of pre-listing inspections has yet to catch fire, so most homes listed need to be inspected after the offer is accepted.

 What Are the Benefits to a Home Inspection?